Fruchtzwerg94/PlantUmlViewer/README.md

 ## Features
 * Official and full PlantUML syntax
-* Dockable panel the generated PlantUML diagrams
+* Dockable panel to show the generated PlantUML diagrams
 * Zoomable diagrams
 * PNG export of diagrams
+* Dark mode support

 ## Latest changes
 You can find latest and all other changes in the [changelog](CHANGELOG.md).

 ## Installation
-Download a [release version](https://github.com/Fruchtzwerg94/PlantUmlViewer/releases) and copy folder *PantUmlViewer* with its content to the *plugins* subfolder at your Notepad++ installation directory.
+Download a [release version](https://github.com/Fruchtzwerg94/PlantUmlViewer/releases) and copy the folder *PantUmlViewer* with its content to the *plugins* subfolder of your Notepad++ installation directory.

 ### Plugin Manager
 If you have the [Plugin Manager](https://github.com/bruderstein/nppPluginManager) installed you can search for *PlantUML Viewer* and install it.